bayfordbury-observatory/APTbatch/README.md

 - The coordinates of a reference star (pick a bright star nearby for maximum SNR, but ensure it does not saturate - for 16 bit cameras the peak pixel value should remain <45k)

-- Coordinates of a check star, choose as in the same was as the reference.
+- Coordinates of a check star, choose as for the reference.

 - Coordinates of a second check star if desired.